-Over thre past 5 years we have embarked on an ambitious scheme to completely refurbish our properties, 5 of our cottages have now been stripped back to bare walls insulated to a very high standard and double glazed where permitted.
-We have also installed a district wood chip boiler to enable us to install central heating in all our cottages and instant hot water.
-There are also PV panels on the roof to provide some of the electricity.
-We have invested in many energy saving schemes, such as installing loft insulation, draught proofing, energy efficient lightbulbs, energy efficient appliances and timeclocks for the heating.
+Since 2010 we have embarked on an ambitious scheme to completely refurbish our properties, all of our cottages have now been stripped back to bare walls insulated to a very high standard and double glazed where permitted.
+We have also installed a district wood-chip boiler that provides the heat for radiators everywhere and instant hot water.
+There are PV panels on the roof to provide some of the electricity.
+We have invested in many energy saving schemes, such as installing loft insulation, draught proofing, LED lightbulbs, energy efficient appliances and sophisticated controllers for the heating.

 We introduced showers into the properties, dual low flush toilets, etc. We defrost the fridges every week to ensure they run efficiently and clean the condensors at the end of every season to optimise their operation.
 The outside lights are all energy efficient lights, controlled by a daylight sensor, and most are additionally controlled on Passive Infra Red (PIR) or timeclocks.
 We minimise the light pollution by angling the light downwards where appropriate.
 We turn off all appliances, and leave nothing on standby when the properties are not occupied.